saritasa-nest/saritasa-forge-admin/README.md

 Sorting can be cancelled by pressing on it with `ALT`.

-## External link
+## View Site URL

-Located in the top right corner of the admin panel is a "View Site" link, configurable to direct users to an external website.
+Located in the top right corner of the admin panel is a "View Site" link, configurable to direct users to the website URL.
-The link supports two types of URLs: full paths, e.g., "https://www.example.com/", and relative routes, such as "/index".
+The default URL is "/".
-If left unconfigured, the link will default to opening the home page of the application.
+You can customize this value using the Fluent API:

 ### Using Fluent API